 We are a team of university and community-based researchers mapping the political and organizational ecosystems that Latinx and Latinx immigrant communities create to explain how racialized communities forge collectives to achieve their goals amid exclusive and repressive environments across the United States, and how they have done so across time and place.

-In our Latinx Organizational Archives (LXOA) Project, we center Latinx communities across the United States (L), take seriously the “X” in Latinx by dedicating theoretical and empirical attention to intra-group inequalities (X), move the scope of analysis from mass-level behavior to organizational-level behavior (O), and we go above and beyond current political science standards to create replicable data to also archive the work of organizations as part of a larger effort to create more accurate accounts about the political lives, collective action, and influence of Latinos across the United States (A).
+In our Latinx Organizational Archives (LXOA) Project, we center Latinx communities across the United States (L), take seriously the “X” in Latinx by dedicating theoretical and empirical attention to intra-group inequalities (X), move the scope of analysis from mass-level behavior to organizational-level behavior (O), and we go beyond current political science standards to create replicable data to also archive the work of organizations as part of a larger effort to create more accurate accounts about the political lives, collective action, and influence of Latinos across the United States (A).

 By centering Latinx-serving organizations and Latinx organized interests, we are revisiting questions about civic infrastructure in an era of democratic erosion, intra-group representation inequalities, organizational emergence and adaptations, and the behavior and strategies of minority-serving interest groups.

 II.
-More Inclusive Systems of Knowledge Production
+Building Inclusive Systems of Knowledge Production: Training Cohorts of Students

 The first team of researchers conducted case studies of organizations for the conceptual development of “Latinx-serving organizations.”
-This team received course credit and included Emiliano Galvan, Citlaly Gomez Ibarra, Ronaldo Moreno.
+This team received course credit and included Emiliano Galvan, Citlaly Gomez Ibarra, and Ronaldo Moreno.

 The second team participated in a research ethics workshop and began developing a 50-state inventory of Latinx-serving organizations.
 This team received course credit and included: Abril Valenzuela, Rosa Aguirre Gutierrez, Jarizbeth Caballero, Kaitlyn Navarrette, Marlene Marquez, Danna Lopez, Julie Andres, Dayne Saldana, and Ricardo Romero.